cryptowithshashi/cryptowithshashi.github.io/content/posts/The-kaito-Deception.md

 ## The Smart Followers Deception: How Network Effects Create False Authority

-Kaito's Smart Followers mechanism, promoted as an innovation that prioritizes "quality over quantity" in influence assessment, actually represents a systematic method for entrenching existing power structures while creating barriers for legitimate newcomers.
-The platform's social graph model theoretically measures each tweet's "in-circle dissemination degree," but in practice, this system can be manipulated by coordinated networks of accounts that artificially inflate each other's perceived authority.
+Kaito's Smart Followers mechanism, promoted as an innovation that prioritizes **quality over quantity** in influence assessment, actually represents a systematic method for entrenching existing power structures while creating barriers for legitimate newcomers.
+The platform's social graph model theoretically measures each tweet's **in-circle dissemination degree**, but in practice, this system can be manipulated by coordinated networks of accounts that artificially inflate each other's perceived authority.

 The mechanism operates on the premise that followers from established accounts (such as Vitalik Buterin or CZ from Binance) carry more weight than followers from newer or smaller accounts.
 While this concept has theoretical merit, the practical implementation creates perverse incentives where participants focus on gaming these network effects rather than producing valuable content.